MatzoMT/cs1302-arcade/README.md

 ![Note: Redacted](https://img.shields.io/badge/Note-Redacted-red)

-This document contains the description for the `cs1302-arcade` project assigned to the students in the Spring 2020 CSCI 1302 classes at the University of Georgia.
+This document contains the description for the `cs1302-arcade` project that is typically assigned to the students in the CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before